PromyLOPh/crocoite/README.rst

 also saved.
 This causes its own set of issues though:

 - JavaScript-based navigation does not work.
-- Scripts modifying styles based on scrolling position are stuck at the end of page state at the moment.
-Example: twitter.com
-- CSS-based asset loading (screen size, pixel ratio, …) still does not work.
 - Canvas contents are probably not preserved.